Anyone have any good stories to tell about the scams they have experienced or heard of?

 This is a bit more of an inconvenience, but there are some taxis that wait outside hotels, offer you a good fare, then will make up some excuse to "get petrol" or "drop something off" and take you to a jewler or clothes store.
 They will keep trying to take you to stores and make you feel guilty if you don't buy anything.
 Best just to get out (somewhere on the main street!) of the taxi and find a genuine one! about 9 years ago

 Of course, the obvious one is that your Rolex (or Lolex as I saw recently) that you only paid $20 is only going to be worth about $2 and isnt genuine!
 My friend thought she had got herself a huge bargain !!

 I agree with Phil - you should pay the price that you are happy with but if you walk away and think you have been scammed then you probably have.
 There is definitely more than one price for anything so pick a price that you want to pay and stick to it, even if you end up walking away.

 Agree about sorting out the price for the tuk-tuk in advance although I prefer to take a cab - less hassle and there is AC.

 I have heard on KSR about accommodation that was not as promised and things that were included, suddenly were not.
 A little bit of investigation perhaps on websites such as this one, Lonely Planet Thorn Tree or just a simple google search would tell you which ones to avoid.
 A friend was told she was paying $5 for a delux room in a 4* hotel including breakfast - she got the room, but hadnt quite realised that she would be sharing the room with 5 others and her "bed" was a mattress on the floor.

-And of course, if you visit a "club" be very aware that you are paying for everything at hugely inflated prices! over 8 years ago
+And of course, if you visit a "club" be very aware that you are paying for everything at hugely inflated prices! almost 9 years ago